dankamongmen/notcurses/doc/man/man3/notcurses_output.3.md

 Functions accepting a set of EGCs must consist of a series of well-formed EGCs, broken by cluster breaks, terminated by the appropriate NUL terminator.

+Control characters are rejected, except for a newline when the output plane is in scrolling mode.
+A newline outside of scrolling mode will be rejected.

 These functions output to the `ncplane`'s current cursor location.
 Aside from **ncplane_puttext()**, they *do not* move to the next line upon reaching the right extreme of the containing plane.
 If the entirety of the content cannot be